 • More printing credits can be bought at the Vermilion bookstore or you can bring your own printer.

-If you have questions regarding supplies, clothing or books for the Crop stream, contact:
+If you have questions regarding supplies, clothing or books for the Crops stream, contact:

 Work clothes